tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 This allows us to ingest shaders as GLSL, and to print out error messages if there was a compilation error.
 If there was a compilation error, `vk::Shader` will print out the context of the offending line alongside the compilation message.
 If a previous version of the shader compiled successfully, shader compilation aborts at this point, and the previous shader is used for rendering until the new version compiles successfully.
 This helps when prototyping.

+The Vulkan renderer uses shaderC to make `#include` statements possible in glsl shader code.
+Any errors found when compiling includes is printed out with the correct line number of the offending include file, together with some lines of context of where the shader error was found.

 ----------------------------------------------------------------------

 ## Vulkan Quirks